 01 of 22

 There’s something about a canopy bed that appeals to the little princess in all of us.
-It doesn’t matter if you’re seven or seventy; the sight of all that soft and billowy fabric makes something deep inside us squeal with glee.
+It doesn’t matter if you’re 7 or 70 years old, the sight of all that soft and billowy fabric makes something deep inside us squeal with glee.

-Still, for many, the thought of making that dream a reality can be a little intimidating.
+Still, the thought of making that dream a reality can be a little intimidating for many.
 Classic canopy beds can be prohibitively expensive, and with all the sewing, carpentry, and hardware installation that goes into many of the beautiful designs we see in magazines and on TV, it’s easy for even the most ambitious DIYer to feel overwhelmed.

-Whether you go sweet and cozy, modern luxe, or full-scale glam, you can’t go wrong with any of these clever and easy-to recreate canopy bed ideas for girls’ rooms.Continue to 2 of 22 below.
+Whether you go sweet and cozy, modern luxe, or full-scale glam, you can’t go wrong with any of these clever and easy-to-create canopy ideas.
+When you are looking for a way to give your little lady a lux look for less, nothing beats one of these simple canopy ideas.Continue to 2 of 22 below.

 02 of 22